-July is usually the last month for sowing carrots – if you’re planting from seed then you need to plant -10 centimetres apart.
+July is usually the last month for sowing carrots, so if you’re looking for more things to plant in July in your vegetable garden then look no further.
+If you’re planting carrots from seed then you need to plant -10 centimetres apart.
 Remember to weed and water them regularly.
 These heirloom carrots are great for quick growing, espeically in pots.
 Watch for carrot fly if you’re thinning seedlings.
 Read more about carrots – and how to grow carrots in pots in our guide here.

 Cauliflower are great things to plant in July